Ultimate Guide to Big Travel With AMEX Membership Rewards Points: Part 3 – Best Ways to Fly Within Continental US

 Link: AMEX Pay With Points

 When you use your AMEX Membership Rewards points towards air travel, you’ll get 1 cent per point towards your ticket.
-And folks with the Business Platinum Card from American Express OPEN can effectively get 2 cents per point using the Pay With Points perk to get 50% of points back.
+And folks with the Business Platinum Card from American Express can get 35% back using the Pay With Points perk.

 For example, I searched the AMEX Travel Portal and found a one-way Frontier Airlines flight from Chicago to Los Angeles, which costs $59 or ~5,800 AMEX Membership Rewards points.